uribench/software-engineering-handbook-tools/README.md

 ### Building the Package

-Make sure you have the latest versions of setuptools and wheel installed:
+Make sure you have the latest versions of setuptools and [wheel][5] installed:

 ```bash
 $ python3 -m pip install --user --upgrade setuptools wheel